bbc/audio-orchestration/tutorial/Readme.md

 Run `git pull git@github.com:bbc/bbcat-orchestration-template.git` to get the current version of the template and add it to your empty repository.

-Run `yarn install` to download all dependencies, including the various build tools.
+Run `npm install` to download all dependencies, including the various build tools.
 They are installed into the `node_modules` directory, this may take a few minutes the first time round.

-Run `yarn dev` to compile the template and start a development server.
+Run `npm run dev` to compile the template and start a development server.
 When it says _Compiled successfully_ you can open your browser at [localhost:8080](http://localhost:8080) to see it.

 Well done!
 You now have a local copy of the template that you can modify as you like.